 OPAL is a parallel open source tool for charged-particle optics in linear accelerators and rings, including 3D space charge.
 Using the MAD language with extensions, OPAL can run on a laptop as well as on the largest high performance computing systems.
 OPAL is built from the ground up as a parallel application exemplifying the fact that high performance computing is the third leg of science, complementing theory and experiment.
-The OPAL framework makes it easy to add new features in the form of new C++ classes.
-OPAL comes in two flavours:

 The OPAL framework makes it easy to add new features in the form of new C++ classes.
-It comes in the following flavours:
+OPAL comes in the following flavours: